 Leadership.
 Some people occupy the role, some aspire to it, others have it thrust on them.
 Regardless of whether your role as a leader was given, earned, or compelled, your ability to fulfill leadership’s demands, earn the trust of your people, and effectively command may remain elusive.
 While many people struggle with their role as a leader, a select few can effortlessly wield its power, and inspire people to contribute wholeheartedly to missions and movements that can change the world.

 What are the Crucial Characteristics of a Leader?

 In studying great leaders, I believe that they all share some common traits.
-Here are the eight essential characteristics of a leader.
+Here are the four essential characteristics of a leader.

 1) Knowing What the People Want

 Great leaders know their people’s deepest needs, desires, fears and aspirations, perhaps better than their people know it themselves.

 The foundational characteristic of a leader is a deep understanding of their people.
 Great leaders know their people’s deepest needs, desires, fears and aspirations, perhaps better than their people know it themselves.
 This is especially true if leaders ascertain what the current situation may transform into within one, five, or ten years, and how that future state will alter their people’s agenda.
 Abraham Maslow’s theory on the hierarchy of human needs gave us a simple framework for categorizing human needs.
 Although the categories of human needs, wants, and desires at their root level are stable (e.g. food, safety, love, family, friendship, self-esteem, achievement, creativity), how one fulfils these needs may change with time.
 The mechanisms and results that achieve these goals today may not be relevant for the decade ahead.
 Leaders need to understand that they must lead for the present and the future at the same time.

 I pledge you, I pledge myself, to a new deal for the American people.